Teaching Resources

 Teaching Empathy in the Classroom: Preparing the Compassionate Leaders of Tomorrow

-Empathy is more than a feeling; it’s a crucial skill for fostering understanding and connection in a diverse world.
+Empathy is more than a feeling; it is a crucial skill for fostering understanding and connection in an interconnected world.
 Participate Learning’s Global Leaders framework highlights empathy as one of the core global competencies necessary for students to grow into compassionate leaders prepared to engage thoughtfully with others in any career.
-Here, we explore why empathy is an essential career readiness skill and strategies educators can use to teach it and effectively create an empathetic classroom environment.
+Here, we explore why empathy is an essential career readiness skill and strategies educators can use to teach it and create an empathetic classroom environment.

 Why Teaching Empathy Matters

 Empathy allows students to understand and share the feelings of others.
-It cultivates a sense of connection and helps build inclusive communities.
-When students practice empathy, they learn to appreciate diverse perspectives and navigate social complexities with greater ease.
-Empathy not only enhances interpersonal relationships but also prepares students to tackle global challenges and excel in their future careers.
+It cultivates a sense of connection and helps build strong communities.
+When students practice empathy, they learn to appreciate different perspectives and navigate social interactions with greater ease.
+Empathy not only enhances interpersonal relationships but also prepares students to address global challenges and excel in their future careers.

 This blog series delves into each of our 10 global competencies, offering a comprehensive look at the skills and mindsets students need to become career-ready global leaders.
 Download our free Global Competency Chart to display in your classroom and foster meaningful learning experiences.